-Datasets are how we teach machines about life and the world around us.
+Datasets are how A.I. engineers teach machines about life and the world around us.

-Our first prototype dataset is built largely upon the concepts of ethical deliberation outlined in GenEth by Michael and Susan Anderson.
+Our very first prototype ethical annotation tool was built largely upon the concepts of ethical deliberation outlined in GenEth by Michael and Susan Anderson.
 Our initial aim was to create a streamlined and web-friendly method for online collaboration in this process.

 Whilst we believe that this form of deconstructing ethical dilemmas can be useful, at present our focus is shifting towards creating a machine-vision friendly set of prosocial behavior examples, something likely easier to apply to the latest machine learning techniques directly.